andyzg/gallery/README.md

 ```
 - Check out your site at {username}.github.io/gallery 🎉✨!

-*Notes: To ⏭speed⏭ up the loading time of your gallery, please make sure to compress your images*
+*Notes:* To ⏭speed⏭ up the loading time of your gallery, please make sure to compress your images.
+If you want Google Analytics, replace `_includes/ga.html` with your own snippet.

 ## How It Works
 There are two important pieces to gallery: